Introduction

 $ keytool -importcert -cacerts -file auth.[your_hostname].crt -alias [unique_alias]

+The cacerts keystore will be password protected, the default password is "changeit" - yes really.
+The choice of alias is not hugely important, but needs to be unique and you should assign them a logical name.
+Once the certificates are imported, set the DISABLE_CERTIFICATE_VERIFICATION setting to false, restart the videobridge and observe that the service boots successfully.
 If all goes well you are now the proud owner of a self-hosted Jitsi Meet server with a seprate Videobridge!
 You should make sure that Jitsi meetings work with more than two participants (optionally you can open the same meeting in three browser tabs).
 Meetings with three or more participants will be the "final exam" of your setup, as Jitsi will be forced to use a Videobridge depending on your peer-2-peer connection settings.
 You should also make sure that participant stats are visible to all participants, these can be found by hovering your cursor above another participant's connection icon in a meeting - note that stats will need a short time to integrate at the very beginning of a meeting before the are displayed, this should take around ~5-10 seconds after establishing connection to a bridge.

 Adding a new bridge is as simple as following the Videobridge-part of the guide for each new addition, just remember to give your new bridge a unique name!
 All bridges use the same username and password to authenticate with Prosody.
 Please know that this guide is not meant to be the end-all solution to running a separate-bridge Jitsi Meet setup, but this has been working with great success for our use-case.
 Make sure to check out the GitHub page for the project, as the application is ever-evolving!
 (Link below) and feel free to comment with questions or corrections.